zkVerify/zkverify-docs/docs/node-operators/01-getting_started.md

   - It requires manual compilation and configuration.
   - This is suitable for advanced users who want to customize their setup.

-## Optional ZKV Node Data Snashots
+## Optional ZKV Node Data Snapshots

 To speed up the initialization of your node, **daily snapshots of chain data** are available [here](https://bootstraps.zkverify.io).
 These snapshots allow you to skip the full synchronization from genesis, saving significant time and resources.